iTrooz/AndroidPattern/README.md

 ## Attempt 2

 I used [flame graphs](https://brendangregg.com/flamegraphs.html) to determine what was taking so long in the program.
 Using the screenshot below, I found out that `to_number()` was taking way to much time.
 After optimising it, the program was faster

+(To generate flame graphs, I use this command: `python -m cProfile -o out.prof attempt1.py && flameprof --format=log out.prof | flamegraph > attempt1.svg`.
+You may need to install packages)

 Before
 ![](attempt1.svg)